Xnetter/RedditStock/README.md

 Each can be found under the app information for your new script.
 Place them accordingly, as shown above.
 If you don't include a Reddit username and password the bot will not be able to comment.
 ## How it Works:
-RedditStock looks for ticker symbols preceded by an explanation mark, and returns neatly formatted data to the requesting user in the form of a comment.
+RedditStock looks for ticker symbols preceded by an exclamation mark, and returns neatly formatted data to the requesting user in the form of a comment.

 ![alt text](screenshots/Bot.png "Image from Reddit")